oumaimakhlifi/oumaimakhlifi/README.md

 - 👨‍💻 All of my projects are available at **my github repo.**

-- 💬 Ask me about **Ask me about the latest skills I’m mastering in Cloud and DevOps.**
+- 💬 Ask me about **the latest skills I’m mastering in Cloud and DevOps.**

 - 📫 How to reach me **oumaima.khlifi@esprit.tn, oumaimakhelifi98@gmail.com**